Toberumono/WRF-Setup-Script/README.md

 ## <a name="wdtsd"></a>What do these scripts do?

 + WRFSetup.sh
-	1. Installs the libraries that WRF requires (this requires sudo).
+	1. Installs the libraries that WRF requires (this requires sudo on Linux).
 	2. Sets the environment variables needed for WRF to configure correctly.
 	3. Calls the WPS and WRF configure and compile scripts in the order needed.
 All you need to do is enter 3 numbers and pick the version of WRF you want.
 	4. If it is run on an existing WRF and/or WPS installation, it backs up namelist files and restores them automatically.